 Counter Terrorism Policing South West is supporting the launch, working with partners and police force Corporate Communications teams to promote the site and campaign.
 We have been asked to play a part in disseminating these materials in our communities.
 This is particularly relevant in this current climate with the impact of Covid 19, social isolation and the rise in hateful extremism online.

 The Internet has become an everyday part of our lives.
 We use it daily as a tool to improve teaching and learning, to access information from around the world, talk to friends and help with our work.
 It is an immense environment offering a wealth of resources that benefit us all.

 However, it is essential that we all learn how to behave responsibly online both at home and at school.
 At Begbrook Primary Academy we take this matter very seriously following government advice on best practice.
 Please help us to support your children by looking at the links below which provide important information on how to keep safe online.

-E-safety advice suitable for ages 5-7 Click here
+Online Safety advice suitable for ages 5-7 Click here

-E-safety advice suitable for ages 8-11 Click here
+Online Safety advice suitable for ages 8-11 Click here

 For further information on family support in Begbrook, you can speak to a member of the Inclusion Team, your child’s class teacher.